Sidebar

 Reason for Policy

 The policy delineates the University's expectations for protecting and ensuring environmental and public health.
-The University must comply with regulations set forth by the Minnesota Department of Health as well as federal regulations.
-This policy sets forth the responsibilities held by students, staff and faculty in regards to Food, Water and Sanitation on all campuses.
+The University must comply with regulations set forth by the Minnesota Department of Health as well as all related federal regulations.
+This policy sets forth the responsibilities held by students, staff and faculty regarding Food, Water and Sanitation on all campuses.